Published: October 21, 2019 | Updated: October 28, 2020 | Posted by: Venus Zoleta | Car Insurance

 But guess what—car insurance companies don’t base rates on whether a car is red, pink, or neon green.
 On car insurance application forms (and even request forms for quotes), insurers only ask for the vehicle’s year, make, and model, age, body type, and other pertinent information.
 Color is not one of them.

-Of course, the annual premium is a crucial factor when deciding the right car insurance for you—after all, it’s impractical to buy a policy you can’t afford.
+Of course, the annual premium is a crucial factor for Filipinos when deciding the right car insurance for you—after all, it’s impractical to buy a policy you can’t afford.
 But the cost shouldn’t be the only consideration.

 What’s the use of a cheap car insurance policy if it doesn’t provide enough coverage?
 You could only end up losing more money when you meet an accident.